opt-out-tools/opt-out/README.md

 - The Problem : Outlines the issue
 - The Solution : Describes the browser extension that we are aiming to build and it's target functionality
 - Flow in TensorFlow : The current workings of the model
+- The Language of Misogyny and Sexual Aggression : A discussion of the language of cyber sexual harassment/sexist hate speech and the surrounding literature